Nexus-Mods/NexusMods.Archives.Nx/docs/Specification/Implementation-Details.md

 !!! info

     This page contains guidance for people implementing their own libraries for working with `.nx` files.
-    It is not a step by step guide.
+    It is not a step by step guide, just some guidelines.

 ## Use Memory Maps